Sometimes, installing Corona manually may be the simplest solution to some installation issues. Here is how to do it:

 - Run Cinema 4D, and If successful, you should now see Corona up in the main menu.

-- Proceed with the activation process listed here if you're activating Corona Renderer 7, or if you're installing Chaos Corona 8 or newer, please activate the software as described here.
+- Proceed with the activation process listed here if you're activating Corona 7, or if you're installing Chaos Corona 8 or newer, please activate the software as described here.